turingschool-examples/frontend-mod-1-prework/day_3/questions.md

     } else if (condition2) {

-    code to execute if the condition1 is false but condition2 is true;
+    code to execute if condition1 is false but condition2 is true;

     } else {